robbarry/robbarry-website/content/posts/2014-02-01-playing-chess-with-new-yorks-best-restaurants.md

 Rather than trying to assign arbitrary scores to each restaurant, I could simply track which ones I liked better than others.
-Then I could look back on each restaurant's record -- its wins and losses -- and tally up who consistently came out on top.
+Then I could look back on each restaurant's record--its wins and losses--and tally up who consistently came out on top.

 Turns out, people have developed
 [a number of techniques](http://en.wikipedia.org/wiki/Comparison_of_top_chess_players_throughout_history)